wds4/tribal-tapestry/experiment/test.md

 A certain amount of time later (between one day and one week later; ideally involving at least one sleep cycle) the test is performed using the accompanying Worksheet.

-Our prediction is that the Subject's ability to state the Hypothesis will deteriorate rapidly, and that any attempt to repeat the Hypothesis will result in "nothing new."
+Our prediction is that the Subject's ability to state the Hypothesis will deteriorate rapidly.
+Specifically, any elements that the Subject previously considered both substantive and novel will be subject to rapid erasure.